ffbeast/ffbeast.github.io/docs/en/hardware_encoder.md

 >
 > So if you are not sure that you could mount encoder and magnet with good amount of precision - just **choose another solution!**

+### FAQ

+#### Could HAL sensors in motor be used?
+No. HAL sensors inside motor do not provide enough precision for algorithm to work.